erajasekar/kotlin-examples/ReadMe.md

-# Kotlin hello-world example with maven
+# Kotlin hello-world examplejava with maven

-## Prerequisites to running the example
+## Prerequisites to running the examplejava

  * download Maven directly from the [Apache Maven homepage](http://maven.apache.org/download.html)
  * install and configure your system as described in [the installation section](http://maven.apache.org/download.html#Installation)

-## Compiling/Testing/Running the example
+## Compiling/Testing/Running the examplejava

 If you have maven on your path, simple type: